earanda4/cse-15l-lab-report/lab-report-3.md

 __Part 2:__
 4 interesting ways to use the command `find`:
 1. `-type`
 Filters out the type of file that you want to find.
-For instance, regular files would follow `find` with `f`, directories would be `d`, and links would be `l`:
+For instance, regular files would follow `find` with `f`, directories would be `d`, and links would be `l`.
 ex: ![image](https://github.com/earanda4/cse-15l-lab-report/assets/130427635/4a48af12-2007-4644-924c-71836c123bb8)